ryanxzavier/Custom-ERC20Token/README.md

-# Remeber to install the following :

-'npm install @openzeppelin/contracts' for node Modules

-'npm init'

-The project should be able to compile after installing the two :
+# Custom ERC20 Token Smart Contract :

+Create an ERC20 token and deploy it on any testnet of your choice

+## Install Node Modules :

+`npm install @openzeppelin/contracts`

+`npm init`

-## Running the project :
+## Compiling and Running the project :

-'npx hardhat compile'
+`npx hardhat compile`

-'npx hardhat node'
+`npx hardhat node`

-## in a separate terminal / shell do the following command :
+## In a separate terminal / shell run the following command :

 'npx hardhat run ./scripts/deploy.ts'